inteligencia-colectiva/datathon_inteligencia_colectiva/README.md

 The Batch_ETL.ipynb file details the steps performed on a partition of the data "amazon_metadata/partition_10", and then a for loop is created to extract each file from the datalake where various transformations are applied and then each file is uploaded to the platform

-This process is carried out in a similar way to an archive of the reviews data, it can also be observed in the aforementioned archive
+This process is carried out in a similar way to an archive of the reviews data, it can also be observed in the aforementioned archive.

+*In relation to the occurrence of null values or NA's, these instances were distributed across various columns.
+However, a deliberate choice was made to retain these values, so as to preserve specific fields that could potentially be leveraged in subsequent statistical analyses.
+Ultimately, within the BigQuery framework, these null values were adeptly manageable.*

+*This approach reflects a judicious consideration for data integrity.
+The decision not to eliminate null values was grounded in the rationale of safeguarding potentially valuable information intrinsic to these fields.
+The anticipation of prospective investigations also factored into this choice, recognizing that seemingly redundant null values could metamorphose into pivotal components of future analytical inquiries.*

+*Moreover, the decision to retain null values aligns seamlessly with the capabilities of advanced data processing platforms, such as BigQuery, which inherently offer sophisticated mechanisms for null value handling.
+This affords the capacity to execute intricate analytical and transformational operations without necessitating the premature culling of records.*

+This link give access to the proyect hosting on Google Cloud Platform: [GCP](https://console.cloud.google.com/welcome/new?hl=es&project=datathon-intel-colectiva&authuser=4)

 ### **`Part 2).
 THE ANALYSIS PRESENTED IN THE DOCUMENT`**: